Asian stocks rise as survey shows Chinese services reviving

 On Wall Street, the benchmark S&P 500 index lost 1.6% on Friday amid concern about higher interest rates and a possible economic downturn and job losses.

 A survey showed activity in Chinese retailing and other service industries shrank in May but at a slower rate than the previous month.
-The ruling Communist Party is allowing stores, factories and other businesses in Shanghai to reopen after a two-month shutdown to fight virus outbreaks and restrictions in the capital, Beijing, also are easing.
+The ruling Communist Party is allowing stores, factories and other businesses in Shanghai to reopen after a two-month shutdown to fight virus outbreaks.
+Restrictions in the capital, Beijing, are easing.

 “Some pockets of optimism may come from further easing of virus restrictions in Beijing,” said Yeap Jun Rong of IG in a report.